ClassOrange/c750/nzWriteup.md

 #### House Numbers
 Querying the distinct `value` associated with a `key` of 'housenumber' showed a pretty hefty level of error.
 With a lot of these categories, the preference is to spell things out (hence "Road" instead of "Rd") but New Zealand's address conventions specifically work in a different way when it comes to the numbers.
 The standard format is to place a flat/unit number before the actual building number, separated with a slash, so the 4th unit of 165 A Street would be formatted `4/165 A Street`.
 It would seem a considerable amount of users chose to enter this information as `Flat 1, 100` or `Unit 18, 197` or actually several other non-standard formats.

 Some others definitely look like they have the possibility of error, such as `99/1` as it seems unlikely that there would be a 99th unit in a building whose address number is 1.
-As far as these goes, there doesn't actually seem to be a way to clean it programatically (you could with the 'flat' and 'unit' ones) as so many of them would require item-by-item verification.
+As far as this goes, there doesn't actually seem to be a way to clean it programatically (you could with the 'flat' and 'unit' ones) as so many of them would require item-by-item verification.

 #### Others
 * `entrance` should have qualification values, such as 'front,' 'main,' or 'handicap' but frequently people enter a simple 'yes,' which seems far more suited to the `access` tag.